 1. State Laws Dictate Elder Law Issues

 State laws control and outline what can and cannot be included in estate planning documents such as a will, trust, advance medical directive, and others.
 State laws also control who can and cannot serve as a personal representative, trustee or health care surrogate.
-Contacting an experienced Spokane elder law attorney can help you avoid costly mistakes that will not only impact your financial future, but your family’s as well.
+Contacting an experienced elder law attorney can help you avoid costly mistakes that will not only impact your financial future, but your family’s as well.

 2. Online vs. In Person